jhajoori/Weenggs-Task/README.md

 Performed the task in Node.

-Tech used : Node, Express, Typescript,MySQL,TypeORM,Swagger,JsonWebToken.
+Used : Node, Express, Typescript, MySQL, TypeORM, Swagger, JsonWebToken, Joi.

 Note : Update .env file data according to your needs.